 If you are cruising the Mediterranean Sea, there's a good chance that the city of Marseille or another city on the French Riviera will be a port of call.
-Marseille is often the cruise gateway city to the historic Provence area of France and provides easy access to fascinating cities like Aix, Avignon, St. Paul de Vence, and Les Baux.
+Marseille is often the cruise gateway city to the historic Provence area of France and provides easy access to fascinating cities such as Aix-en-Provence, Avignon, St. Paul de Vence, and Les Baux.

-When your ship sails into Marseille, one of the first things you'll see is the Château d’If, a small island located about 1.5 miles from the old port.
+When your ship sails into Marseille, one of the first things you'll see is the Château d’If, which is a small island located about 1.5 miles from the old port.

 Marseille is France's oldest and second largest city.
 It has historically served as an entry point for North Africans entering France.
 As a result, the city has a relatively large Arab population.
-Those of us who watch old movies and read mystery novels can recall the stories and pictures of the French Foreign Legion, and remember the exotic tales from this exciting port city.
+Those who watch old movies and read mystery novels can recall stories and pictures of the French Foreign Legion and remember the exotic tales from this exciting port city.

 Marseille has many other historic churches that visitors can explore.
-The Saint-Victor-Abbey dates back over a thousand years and has a fascinating history.
+The Abbey of Saint-Victor dates back more than a thousand years and has a fascinating history.

 It's delightful to wander through the streets with a guide and visit the Saint Sauveur Cathedral.
-This church was built over hundreds of years, so you can see the 6th-century early Christian baptistry and the 16th century carved walnut doors right next to each other inside the church.
+This church was built several hundreds of years ago, so you can see the 6th-century Christian baptistry and the 16th-century carved walnut doors right next to each other inside the church.

 One of the best things about a cruise is getting to see a wide variety of places without having to pack and unpack.
-One of the worse things about a cruise is not having enough time to explore fascinating towns like Aix-en-Provence in more depth.
-Of course, if you didn't need to make that bus, no telling how many Calissons you might consume, and some travelers might still be wandering the streets absorbing the sights, sounds, and smells of Provence.
+One of the worse things about a cruise is not having enough time to explore fascinating towns, such as Aix-en-Provence, in more depth.
+Of course, if you didn't need to make that bus, there's no telling how many Calissons you might consume, and some travelers might still be wandering the streets absorbing the sights, sounds, and smells of Provence.